 The endocannabinoid system – What is it?
 What does it do?

-The endocannabinoid system (ECS) is a complex network of receptors, chemicals, and enzymes in the body - But what does the endocannabinoid system do?
-Understanding the ECS and the role it plays could be crucial for the betterment of your wellbeing.
+The endocannabinoid system (ECS) is a complex network of receptors, chemicals, and enzymes in the body.
+Understanding the ECS and the role it plays is crucial for the betterment of your wellbeing.

 25 January 2023